 This post takes an overall look at this drone mapping technology.
 We also take a quick view at the sectors benefiting from using UAVs for photogrammetry and lidar mapping.
 We also look at some of the best mapping drones on the market along with the compatible software.

-In this post we take an overall look at this technology and the sectors benefiting from using UAVs for photogrammetry and lidar mapping.
-We also discuss the drones on the market and the compatible software.
-Another closely related sector is using LiDAR mounted onto drones.
+Another closely related sector is using LiDAR sensors mounted onto drones.
 It’s another growing sector and you can read further regarding drone LiDAR use here.

-The use of quadcopters and multirotors in photogrammetry and lidar mapping is still in the very early stages.
-There are many terrific opportunities in various sectors.
+The use of quadcopters and multirotors in photogrammetry and lidar mapping is still in the very early stages but growing very fast.
+There are terrific opportunities in various sectors.
 Now is the best time to learn about UAVs, photogrammetry, 3D and lidar mapping.

 If you are interested in pursuing a UAV photogrammetry business or similar, buy the best quadcopter and sensors you can.
-There will be many opportunities for owners with quality UAV lidar and photogrammetry equipment.
+There is tremendous opportunities for owners with quality UAV lidar and photogrammetry equipment.

 What Exactly Is UAV Photogrammetry

 Photogrammetry is the science of making measurements from photographs.
 The output from photogrammetry is typically a map, a drawing or a 3D model of some real world object or land mass.

 3D Maps And Models

 To create 3D maps from aerial photogrammetry, the camera is mounted on the drone and is usually pointed vertically towards the ground.